The Xometry app works best with JavaScript enabled!

 Although there aren’t different “types” of SLDPRT files per se, there are versions depending on the release year of the Solidworks application you’re using.
 Fortunately, these files and the software are built to work so that old files can be opened in new versions of the applications.
 However, you’ll have to convert new SLDPRT files into something like an STP file in order to open them in older releases of Solidworks.

-How to Make an SLDPRT File
+How To Convert an SLDPRT File to STL

 It’s relatively easy to create an SLDPRT file as that’s the main file format of Solidworks when you’re working within the program.
 Simply go into your Solidworks application and open a “new part” window.
 You now have a new Solidworks part file (as well as a backup of your work).
 Just be sure to save your work often.